 “It’s heavier rock, but we have integrated it with a lot of different, innovative and cutting edge cultural elements, and that goes to our look, our stage presentation and how we will market and promote our music.
 We call it New Age Rock, something that will allow us to flow in and out of different genres and appeal to audiences looking for something that still rocks, but which offers a different flavour and tone – something that’s classy, yet still powerful.”
 Leith said, adding that there are elements of ground-breaking bands such as Nine Inch Nails, Smashing Pumpkins, Nirvana and Foo Fighters in the Sierra Pilot sound, with electronica and even EDM beats meshing seamlessly with crunching riffs, soaring vocal lines and insistent melodies.

 Leith’s personal story has informed much of the music he has written from his earliest days of picking up the guitar.
-As a newborn, he required dangerous surgery on his trachea and lungs to repair a birth defect.
-At the time, his family was told it was unlikely he could talk, let alone sing.
-But he proved everyone wrong.
-As a kid, he struggled with severe asthma and the accompanying bullying that took place when he wasn’t able to participate in gym class and other athletic pursuits.
-As a teen, Leith’s dad took him on extensive hikes to far flung locals such as the Sierra Nevada mountain range in the southwestern United States.
+As a newborn, he required emergency surgery on his trachea and esophagus to repair a birth defect.
+At that time, the Neonatal Intensive Care Unit team told his family that they may have nicked Taylor's vocal chords when they intubated him and that his voice may not sound normal.
+He proved everyone wrong.
+As a kid, he struggled with severe and life-threatening asthma and the accompanying bullying that took place when he wasn’t able to participate in gym class and other athletic pursuits.
+As a teen, Leith’s dad took him on extensive hikes to far flung locales such as the Sierra Nevada mountain range in the southwestern United States.
 The memory of those excursions prompted the name for the band, as well as a new outlook on life.

 “When you’re up 11,000 feet, the silence is deafening.
 I found it to be a great place to think and be creative.
 It was a very cool experience and was also very good for my asthma.
 I realized that doing different things and having unique experiences and unique challenges was actually a good thing,” he said, adding that it inspired the first single from Sierra Pilot, Demons Awake.